How do I know if my cat or dog has fleas?

-There are many signs that a cat has fleas.
+There are many signs that an animal has fleas.
 Here are a few.

 Put your glasses on, grab a cat (gently) and go to a well lit spot.
 It helps if someone is there to distract the cat while you look for fleas.